SmartDengg/RxDebounceClick/README.md

 Sketch
 --------

-> A click listener that debounces multiple clicks posted in the same frame.
-A click on one button disables all buttons for that frame.
+It also seems like a click listener, hold multiple clicks posted in the same frame to prevent debounce.
+When a click event on one clickable widget, "disable" it immediately, then enable again by itself's internal frame.

 This library use [RxJava](https://github.com/ReactiveX/RxJava) but not support [Backpressure](https://github.com/ReactiveX/RxJava/wiki/Backpressure).